-Ugh - it's all this pretense that really makes me hate the term.
-According to this new vernacular, a creative is a special person, someone a step above those average idiots on the street who fall into careers punching numbers or pulling levers.
+Ugh---it's all this pretense that really makes me hate the term.
+According to this new vernacular, a creative is a special person, someone a step above those average idiots on the street who spend their days punching numbers or pulling levers.

-I, of course, as a sometimes professional musician and dabbler in visual arts and fiction writing, consider myself a creative, though hopefully I'm not an elitist snob about it.
-And in my life as a creative I've noticed one thing about such pursuits.
+I, of course, as a sometimes professional musician and dabbler in visual arts and fiction writing, consider myself a creative, though I'm not an elitist snob about it.
+And in my life as a creative, I've noticed the following.

 It's hard to make money.

 Creatives may balk at this and say what they do is essential in some ethereal way.
-But the fact remains: nobody ever starved to death or was beaten down by the elements because they didn't have access a Shakespeare play, Picasso painting or Bach aria.
+But the fact remains: nobody ever starved to death or was beaten down by the elements because they didn't have access to a Shakespeare play, a Picasso painting or a Bach sonata.
 (If one were lost in nature and only had a Picasso painting, one might find it would make a handy umbrella.)

-If you specialize in producing what are non-essentials, you're going to have trouble making a living.
-And we often read biographies that accentuate this point, describing artists who led lives of poverty that ended in some unmarked grave.
-But, many creatives do fine and even thrive.
+If you specialize in producing non-essentials, you're going to have trouble making a living.
+Biographies often accentuate this point, describing artists who led lives of poverty that ended in some unmarked grave.
+But, many creatives do well and even thrive.
 Historically, there have been a number of ways to make a profit as a creative, including...

 Royal or wealthy patronage

-In the good old days, painters, musicians and such were often supported by wealthy royals or rich folk.
-This eliminated the onus of an artist being dependent on the marketplace for sustenance.
+In the good old days, painters, musicians and such were often supported by wealthy royals or other rich folk.
+This eliminated the burden of an artist being dependent on the marketplace for sustenance.